List of high commissioners of Australia to South Africa

-The High Commissioner of Australia to South Africa, known from 1961 to 1994 as the Ambassador of Australia to South Africa, is an officer of the Australian Department of Foreign Affairs and Trade and the head of the High Commission of the Commonwealth of Australia to South Africa in Pretoria.
-The position has the rank and status of an Ambassador Extraordinary and Plenipotentiary and is currently held by Gita Kamath since 2 March 2019.
+The high commissioner of Australia to South Africa, known from 1961 to 1994 as the ambassador of Australia to South Africa, is an officer of the Australian Department of Foreign Affairs and Trade and the head of the high commission of the Commonwealth of Australia to South Africa in Pretoria.
+The position has the rank and status of an ambassador extraordinary and plenipotentiary and is currently held by Tegan Brink since 28 January 2023.

-The ambassador also holds non-resident accreditation as High Commissioner to Botswana (1973–1981, since 2004), Eswatini (since 1973), Lesotho (since 1973), Mozambique (since 2004), and Namibia (since 2010); and as Ambassador to Angola (since 2010), and the representative to the Southern African Development Community.
+The ambassador also holds non-resident accreditation as high commissioner to Botswana (1973–1981, since 2004), Eswatini (since 1973), Lesotho (since 1973), Mozambique (since 2004), and Namibia (since 2010); and as Ambassador to Angola (since 2010), and the representative to the Southern African Development Community.
 The high commission also has oversight for Honorary Consulates in Luanda, Angola, and Maputo, Mozambique.

 Posting history

 The Australian Government has offered diplomatic representation in Pretoria, South Africa since 1946.
-Between 1961 and 1994 the designation of the Australian representative in South Africa changed from High Commissioner to Ambassador.
-On 9 July 1973, ambassador Colin Moodie received non-resident accreditation as Australia's first High Commissioner to Botswana, Lesotho and Swaziland.
+Between 1961 and 1994 the designation of the Australian representative in South Africa changed from high commissioner to ambassador.
+On 9 July 1973, ambassador Colin Moodie received non-resident accreditation as Australia's first high commissioner to Botswana, Lesotho and Swaziland.